Pfern/TtT-in-Portugal-2016/TtT_session_1.md

 <a name="works"></a>
 ####How learning works: research-based principles of learning and their implications for teaching practice

+---
+> Source:
-How learning works: Seven research-based principles for smart teaching By Susan A. Ambrose, Michael W. Bridges, Michele DiPietro, Marsha C. Lovett, Marie K. Norman, Richard E. Mayer
+> How learning works: Seven research-based principles for smart teaching
+> By Susan A. Ambrose, Michael W. Bridges, Michele DiPietro, Marsha C. Lovett, Marie K. Norman, Richard E. Mayer
 ISBN: 978-0-470-48410-4

+---

 See also: [The Eberly Center for Teaching Excellence and Educational Innovation ](http://www.cmu.edu/teaching/)

 "Learning results from what the student does and thinks and only from what the student does and thinks.
 The teacher can advance learning only by influencing what the student does to learn" (H.A.
-Simon1 )
+Simon)

-What is learning?
+**What is learning?**

 - Learning is not a product but a process occurring in the mind.
 As such, we can only infer that it has occurred from students' products or performance
 - Learning involves change in knowledge, beliefs, behaviours, or attitudes
 - Learning is not something done to students, but rather something students themselves do.

-The seven principles of learning from :
+The seven principles of learning:

 1. Students' prior knowledge can help or hinder learning What does the research tell us about prior knowledge?
 	What teaching strategies does the research suggest?